acapraru/Linear-Algebra-Library-for-Scala/README.md

 vecttomatr | Transform a vector into a matrix

 ## Correctness of the library using ScalaTest
-ScalaTest is required to check that the unit testing works!
+(ScalaTest is required for this part)

 I used unit testing to test the correctness of my library.
 I made use of the ScalaTest testing framework.
 You can find the tests I made in the file Testsuite.scala.
 At the beginning there are more examples used in the tests and can also be copied to check different functionalities as well.
 I have already compiled the program and created the class files.
 To check that the unit testing works as expected just run the following command.
 ```
   scala org.scalatest.run Testsuite
 ```
-However, in order to ensure that the unit testing is accurate you cand also recompile the file and run it afterwards using the following 2 commands.
+However, in order to ensure that the unit testing is accurate you can also recompile the file and run it afterwards using the following 2 commands.
 ```
   fsc Testsuite.scala
   scala org.scalatest.run Testsuite